 Does nesting mean labor is near?

-If you spend any amount of time reading online pregnancy forums (and, let’s be real, what expectant mama doesn’t?), you’ll notice many women tend to report that nesting hits during the home stretch.
-This is, in fact, a very common time for women to experience nesting in pregnancy.
+If you spend any amount of time reading online pregnancy forums (and, let’s be real, what expectant mama doesn’t?), you’ll notice many people tend to report that nesting hits during the home stretch.
+This is, in fact, a very common time for people to experience nesting in pregnancy.
 It’s entirely possible for you to experience it sooner, though.
 Either way, it will more likely than not peak during your third trimester as our delivery date draws near.

-Why do women nest in pregnancy?
+Why do people nest in pregnancy?

 Theories abound about this maternal phenomenon.
 Some speculate that nesting is born out of boredom and frustration — busy work to distract you from the fact you’ve been pregnant a zillion years.
 Others assume that nesting is rooted in control.
 There’s so much you can’t control in pregnancy that you’re subconsciously desperate to take charge of something.